Developer Documentation

 Package Manager

-Select Window > PackageManager to open up Unity’s package manager.
+Select Window > PackageManager to open up Unity’s Package Manager.
 In the top left, select the + symbol to add a new package and select Add package from git URL.
 Use the URL

 https://github.com/4Players/odin-sdk-unity.git